renovatebot/renovate/docs/usage/golang.md

 #### Go binary version

-Currently, Renovate will try to keep up with the very latest version of `go`, and it is not configurable.
+By default, Renovate will keep up with the very latest version of `go`.
-We plan to support a configurable version of `go` per-repository soon.
+You can configure the `go` version that Renovate uses by (insert action reader can take to configure this).